 Post-roll Ad

-An advertisement that appears after the live stream ends, often used in monetizing recorded versions of live broadcasts.
+An advertisement that appears after the live stream ends is often used to monetize recorded versions of live broadcasts.

 Pay-Per-View (PPV)